GeoStat-Framework/GSTools/docs/source/tutorial_03_vario.rst

 the right shape.
 It might be more memory efficient to use ``herten_log_trans.reshape(-1)``, but for better readability, we will stick to :any:`numpy.ndarray.flatten`.
-Taking all data points into account would take a very long time (expert knowledge \*twinkle\*), thus we will only take 2000 datapoints into account, which are sampled randomly.
+Taking all data points into account would take a very long time (expert knowledge \*wink\*), thus we will only take 2000 datapoints into account, which are sampled randomly.
 In order to make the exact results reproducible, we can also set a seed.

 .. code-block:: python

-    from gstools import estimate_unstructured
+    from gstools import vario_estimate_unstructured

     bins = np.linspace(0, 10, 50)
     print('Estimating unstructured variogram')
-    bin_center, gamma = estimate_unstructured(
+    bin_center, gamma = vario_estimate_unstructured(
         (x_u, y_u),
         herten_log_trans.flatten(),
         bins,